 Tracie Salinas, director, Math and Science Education Center (MSEC)

-Elise Weaver, lecturer, Physics and Astronomy
+Elise Weaver, lecturer and director of undergraduate astronomy labs, Physics and Astronomy

 About STEM at Appalachian State University

 Appalachian State University desires to connect and educate our community and our students through STEM (Science, Technology, Engineering and Math) fields of study.
 Appalchian strives to build mutually beneficial and sustainable relationships with community partners to further engagement and impact in our local to global communities.
 Learn more at https://stem.appstate.edu.

 Since 1985, the Appalachian State University Math and Science Education Center has offered special workshops, summer institutes, graduate courses and other instructional programs aimed at helping update and recertify teachers in Northwest North Carolina.
 The center’s goals are to increase the quality and quantity of mathematics and science teachers in North Carolina public schools; strengthen instruction in mathematics and science in grades K-12; sponsor research and development in mathematics and science education; and increase the use of educational technology in schools.